FGMEMBERS/PC-12/Models/Liveries/Readme.txt

 default

-These liveries were made by : Emmanuel BARANGER 2012

-Thanks to him

 Lions-Air

+orange

-These liveries were made by : Emmanuel BARANGER 2012
+These liveries were made by : Emmanuel BARANGER 2012/2014

-Thanks to him